-Restricted to students admitted to the following program(s): Industrial Mechanic, Industrial Mechanical Tech
+Restricted to students admitted to the following program(s): Mechatronics Specialist, Mechatronics Technician

-462-123 PLC Manufacturing Applications // 3 cr
+462-123 | PLC Manufacturing Applications // 3 Credits

 This course is designed to use the basic and advanced electrical and electronic control devices in control simulated and actual automated industrial machines.
 Set up, operation, and system troubleshooting of PLC and, Internet of Things (IoT) devices will be emphasized.
 PLC operations, programming and troubleshooting.
 Connectivity to Internet of Things (IoT) with Industrial controls components will be investigated.